thomasgeissl/ofxTclap/README.md

 Known issues
 ---
 * Somehow, I was not able to exclude the tclap/examples.
 That is why i removed them.
+Could be a bug in the of makefiles.